viktorradu/powerbi-azure-resource-graph-connector/README.md

+## This connector is now built into Power BI, so make sure to delete this custom one

 # Azure Resource Graph Connector for Power BI

 Build any query in Azure Resource Graph Explorer and use it in Power BI reports